DL909/CppCommandMark/README.md

 the program uses a few libraries that isn't STL:

-1. [fuzzy match](https://github.com/philj56/fuzzy-match) \(this project has contained its source for convinience\)
+1. [fuzzy match](https://github.com/philj56/fuzzy-match) \(this project has contained its source for convenience\)
 2. curses \(also known as ncurses\)
 3. fmt

-Besides, the program uses ioctl\(\) to write STDIN_FILENO (`ioctl(STDIN_FILENO, TIOCSTI, &c)`) to leave text in terminal for convinience.
+Besides, the program uses ioctl\(\) to write STDIN_FILENO (`ioctl(STDIN_FILENO, TIOCSTI, &c)`) to leave text in terminal for convenience.
 Note that on some modern Linux core this is disabled by default.
 I'm trying to change these code.